gavincoelho/CarND-LaneLines-P1/writeup.md

 To fix the issue of shadows on the road and the hood being in frame on the challenge video the `draw_lane_lines` function was updated.
 The gradient of the lane lines is about 45 degrees most of the time so any lines that are closer to being horizontal are filtered out.

+Challenge video with the original function
 ![Challenge video with the original function][image-before]

+Challenge video with the modified function
 ![Challenge video with the modified function][image-after]

 In order to reduce the jitter of the averaged lines the function could be modified to favor longer lines so if there are lots of short lines they will have less impact on the gradient of the averaged line.